embumila/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Length of the prefix sting
+Search string for any set of the byte